What causes sore throat?

 - Make sure your child drinks plenty of fluids.

-- Soft or cold foods, like pudding and milkshakes, may help ease throat pain.
+- Give your child soft or cold foods (like pudding and milkshakes), which may help ease throat pain.

 - Give children over eight years of age warm salt water to gargle (with ¼ teaspoon of salt per glass of water).

 - Give your child throat lozenges or hard candy to suck on (if he or she is older than 4 years of age).

 - A fever after taking antibiotics for two days